A peek into rabbit’s progress with LAM playground

 Background

-Our vision at rabbit is to develop a cross-platform generic agent system that enables smart, autonomous agents to act on your behalf.
+Our vision at rabbit is to develop a cross-platform general agent system that enables smart, autonomous agents to act on your behalf.
 To achieve that, we have been closely following the latest published research and investigating emerging web-agent architectures.
 As the state of the art in LLMs progresses, so too do autonomous web agents.
 The general public may be familiar with progress made by companies like OpenAI, Google, Anthropic, and Meta on LLMs, but researchers from universities and other labs have paved the way for a new wave of LLM-based web agents like Cogagent, WebVoyager, and Agent-E [3][7][8].
 We at rabbit have been building on this research internally, with some promising results.

 Starting with a web agent